 STEP 8

-Slowly work the lemon oil in to the wood all over the fingerboard, don't wipe it all away let a small amount soak in for 30 seconds or so.
+Slowly work the lemon oil into the wood up and down the fingerboard, don't wipe it all away let a small amount soak in for 30 seconds or so.

 STEP 9

 You can also hydrate the bridge if it looks very dry.
-Make sure you remove the saddle first as the lemon oil can cause strings to slip on the saddle.
+Make sure you remove the saddle first or avoid it as the lemon oil can cause strings to slip on the saddle.

 STEP 10